Next Friday

 “I chose to help you.
 I had Tuesdays and every other Friday off.”

-"Yes, but it makes me happy to serve—I was made—"
+“It makes me happy to help—I was made—”

 He interrupted her.
 “Yes, I know.
 You were made to serve.
 Did it ever occur to you that humans were made to do that too?
 To serve each other?
 To make each other happy?”